Bachhsunkid/studio/docs/random-backend-connection.md

 ## Overview

-The frontend now randomly connects to backend servers on ports 5010 and 5011 for both SignalR connections and API calls (like whoami).
+The frontend now randomly connects to backend servers on different IP addresses (127.0.0.1:5010 and 127.0.0.2:5010) using the same port for both SignalR connections and API calls (like whoami).

 ## How it Works